litstack/litstack/docs/docs/crud/models.md

 ## Controller (authorization)

 A controller has been created in which the authorization for all operation is specified.
-Operations can be `create`, `read`, `update`, `delete`.
+Operations can be `create`, `read`, `update` and `delete`.

 ```php
 public function authorize(FjordUser $user, string $operation): bool